AlxHnr/nano-backup/README.md

 * **Portable** - Conforms strictly to C99 and POSIX.1-2001 (with the XSI
   extension _lchown()_)
 * **Fast and snappy** - Reduces friction and is satisfying to use

-¹ The printing of changes doesn't cover all edge cases yet, but most of the time its _good enough_.

 ## Why?